SECURITY CLEARANCE Career Fairs

-With over 50 events being held throughout the country, ClearanceJobs Career Events, produced by DHI Career Fairs is the premier producer of career fairs catering to technology, engineering and security-cleared professionals in the United States.
+With over 30 events being held throughout the country, ClearanceJobs Career Events, produced by DHI Career Events is the premier producer of career fairs catering to security-cleared professionals in the United States.

-Technology, Engineering and Security Clearance Career Fairs are designed to bring industry leading companies and federal government agencies, and highly qualified cleared talent together.
-Attending these events is a great way to bolster your job-seeking efforts, enabling you to meet recruiters and hiring managers from companies and organizations actively looking to fill immediate Technology, Engineering and Security Clearance openings.
+Security Clearance Career Fairs are designed to bring government contracting leading companies and federal government agencies, and highly qualified cleared talent together.
+Attending these events is a great way to bolster your job seeking efforts, enabling you to meet recruiters and hiring managers from companies and organizations actively looking to fill immediate positions requiring security clearance.

 By attending career fairs, you are putting yourself directly in front of the companies that need your skills, giving yourself a leg up on the competition.
 Learn how to ace a job fair.